DataFire/Integrations/integrations/generated/azure_storsimple8000series_storsimple/README.md

 ## Actions

 ### Operations_List
-Lists all of the available REST API operations of the Microsoft.Storsimple provider
+Lists all of the available REST API operations of the Microsoft.StorSimple provider

 ```js